Cycling South Africa: the complete guide and itinerary (40k words!)

 In the countryside and in small towns, food shops close quite early, sometimes even at 5 pm and even before on Saturday.
 On Sundays, the supermarkets of the larger cities are open, at least in the morning, while in the villages it is likely that you will find everything shut down.

-The sale of alcohol (including beer) is carried out by designated shops that are usually located next to supermarkets, the opening times vary according to the regions.
+The sale of alcohol (including beer) is carried out by designated shops that are usually located next to supermarkets, the opening times vary according to the region.

-In general, during the week they close at 7 pm, on Saturdays around 5 pm and on Sunday at 3 pm but in some provinces also at 12 pm.
+In general, during the week they close at 7 pm, on Saturdays around 5 pm, and on Sundays at 3 pm but in some provinces also at 12 pm.

 Shoprite is the less stocked of the supermarkets, orient your choice towards Pick’n Pay or Spar.
 Items that are particularly good in South Africa are yogurt and fruit juice.